Yilun1/django_image_annotation_web/readme.md

-! there is a short video demo.mp4 showing what the website is like !
+**! in order to make the functions of this tool simple to understand, I made a demo.mp4 video showing what this website is like!**

-Basic description:
+**Basic description:**

 this is a student project of a simple scene character annotation website，